ohthepain/octacard/README.md

 # OctaCard

+## Project description

-OctaCard is a browser-based sample manager for Elektron Octatrack workflows.
-It focuses on fast folder navigation, preview, and bulk copy/conversion into Octatrack-friendly audio settings.
+OctaCard is a browser-based sample manager.
+It focuses on fast folder navigation, preview, and bulk copy/conversion into device-friendly formats.
+It was originally designed for Elektron Octatrack but also works perfectly for many other devices, including Elektron Digitakt and Intellijel Multigrain

 ## Why use this project

+- Browser-based, no install required
-- It is purpose-built for source-folder -> destination-folder sample prep, not full DAW editing.
+- It is purpose-built for source-folder -> destination-folder sample prep, convenient for removable storage
-- It runs locally in Chromium browsers using the File System Access API (no cloud upload requirement).
+- It runs locally in Chromium browsers using the File System Access API - no cloud processing.
 - It combines file management, preview, favorites, and batch conversion in one UI.
 - It can convert/copy whole folder trees while preserving structure.